Karen Goh: Homelessness

-On April 18, 2018, Goh was one of the 11 Californian mayors who traveled to Sacramento to advocate for more state funding to be directed to fight and address homelessness.
-The press conference was to support Assembly Bill 3171, which would allow $1.5 billion tp local governments to be able to aid their homeless population.
-There was a 9% increase in homelessness within Bakersfield in 2018, the total population of homeless people being 885.
-And the number of unsheltered homeless people had grown to 46%.
-Goh has stated that creating more shelters should be the top priority.
+On April 18, 2018, Goh lobbied for Assembly Bill 3171, which would give $1.5 billion to local governments to be able to aid their homeless population.
+There was a 9% increase in homelessness within Bakersfield in 2018, the total population of homeless people being 885, and the number of unsheltered homeless people had grown to 46% of the homeless population.